-- Achieving cost reduction for carbon dioxide (CO2) capture, transport and storage technologies; - Developing an understanding of global storage potential; - Matching CO2 sources with potential storage sites; - Demonstrating the effectiveness of CO2 storage; and - Building technical competence and confidence through multiple demonstrations.
+- Achieving cost reduction for CO2 capture, transport and storage technologies; - Developing an understanding of global storage potential; - Matching CO2 sources with potential storage sites; - Demonstrating the effectiveness of CO2 storage; and - Building technical competence and confidence through multiple demonstrations.

-The pathway toward development to the commercial stage of CO_2 capture, transport and storage technologies over the next decade is sure to have many twists and turns.
+The pathway toward commercial deployment of $CO_2$ capture, transport and storage technologies over the next decade is sure to have many twists and turns.
 This Technology Roadmap is intended to facilitate this effort.
-Included are modules that describe the current status of these technologies, ongoing activities in CO_2 capture, transport and storage, and identification of technology gaps and non-technology needs that should be addressed over the next decade.
-The final module in this Technology Roadmap is the roadmap itself, which describes various approaches toward CO_2 capture, transport and storage that individual CSLF Members could utilize and indicates achievable milestones between now and 2013.
+Included are modules that describe the current status of these technologies, ongoing activities in $CO_2$ capture, transport and storage, and identification of technology gaps and non-technology needs that should be addressed over the next decade.
+The final module in this Technology Roadmap is the roadmap itself, which describes various approaches toward $CO_2$ capture, transport and storage that individual CSLF Members could utilize and indicates achievable milestones between now and 2013.

-The purpose of this Technology Roadmap is therefore as a guide for the CSLF and its Members that will describe possible routes to future CO_2 capture, transport and storage needs.
+The purpose of this Technology Roadmap is therefore as a guide for the CSLF and its Members that will describe possible routes to future $CO_2$ capture, transport and storage needs.
 It will indicate areas where the CSLF can make a difference and add value through international collaborative effort.
 It will assist the CSLF in achieving its mission.